TheDarkKnightSujo/ReCure-React/README.md

 - Vinayak Pai (Vinayak314) - Responsible for the patient dashboard, eCheckup pages, login page and the backend development.

-- Suhaas Nandulamattam (TheDarkKnightSujo) - Responsible for all the other dashboard pages, logo and frontend framework.
+- Suhaas Nandulamattam (TheDarkKnightSujo) - Responsible for all the other dashboard pages, main landing page, logo and frontend framework.

 ## Getting Started (Assumed based on typical Vite/React setup)